RoxanneWAAANG/LangSQL/README.md

 ## Ethical Statement

-This project has been designed with the following ethical considerations in mind:
+This project has been designed with the following ethical considerations:

 - **Data Privacy**: Ensure that no sensitive or personal data is exposed.
 All data used in training and evaluation is sourced from publicly available or properly anonymized datasets.
 - **Bias and Fairness**: Assess and mitigate potential biases in model predictions across different groups.
 Performance metrics will be reported separately for key subpopulations to ensure equitable behavior.